Ranked in these QuestionsQuestion Ranking

 Pro Can load new modules without being recompiled

 It's the one of the few modules in this category that can handle IOC-style dependency injection.
-The others work well for apps that have knowable dependency lists at compile time, but this is the only one that can load new modules without being recompiled.
+The others work well for apps that have knowable dependency lists at compile time, but this is one of the few that can load new modules without being recompiled.

 Pro Optional cookie support to communicate module caching state to the server